Skip to content

 Learning Objectives

-1. Describe the central dogma of molecular biology and the informational roles DNA, RNA, and protein play in disease development.
+1. Describe the central dogma of molecular biology in the context of the roles DNA, RNA, and protein play in disease development.

-2. Illustrate carbohydrate, protein, and lipid metabolism, and how each metabolic regulation leads to certain physiological outcomes.
+2. Illustrate how carbohydrate, protein, and lipid metabolisms lead to certain physiological outcomes.

-3. Explain the functions of DNA methylation, covalent histone modifications, and non-coding RNAs in producing epigenetic effects and outcomes of specific epigenetic changes on gene expression.
+3. Explain how DNA methylation, covalent histone modifications, and non-coding RNAs alter specific epigenetic changes on gene expression.

-4. Differentiate how defects in DNA repair pathways lead to specific syndromes and how these defects could be remedied.
+4. Differentiate how defects in DNA repair pathways lead to specific syndromes and are remedied.

-5. Assess aspects of cancer pathophysiology and how each leads to a projected outcome.
+5. Assess the aspects of cancer pathophysiology from disease onset to projected outcomes.

 DENTFN 500